-7A.
+7.A.
 Major Shareholders

-The following table sets forth certain information known to the Company regarding the beneficial ownership of the ordinary shares at April 15, 2007 of (i) each person or group known by us to own beneficially 5% or more of the outstanding ordinary shares and (ii) the beneficial ownership of all officers and directors as a group, in each case as reported to by such persons.
+The following table sets forth certain information known to the Company regarding the beneficial ownership of our outstanding ordinary shares as of June 25, 2008 of (i) each person or group known by us to beneficially own 5% or more of the outstanding ordinary shares and (ii) the beneficial ownership of all officers and directors as a group, in each case as reported by such persons.

-Name of Beneficial Owner No. Of Ordinary Shares Beneficially Owned Percentage of Ordinary Shares Beneficially Owned Tom Wyler (2) 2,651,838 19.25 Arthur Mayer - Sommer (3) 1,200,000 8.87 Kern Capital Management LLC (4) 1,964,400 14.52 Shareholding of all directors and officers as a group (13 persons) (5) 3,244,744 22.6
+Name of Beneficial Owner No. Of Ordinary Shares Beneficially Owned (1) Percentage of Ordinary Shares Beneficially Owned Shlomo (Tom) Wyler (2) 5,493,739 32.72 Arthur Mayer - Sommer (3) 1,200,000 7.27 MKM Longboat Capital Advisors LLP (4) 1,346,418 8.15 Prescott Group Capital Management, L.L.C.
+(5) 1,362,192 8.25 Shareholding of all directors and officers as a group (12 persons) (6) 6,175,275 37.39

-- Number of shares and percentage ownership is based on 13,526,367 ordinary shares outstanding as of April 15, 2007.
-Such number excludes: (i) 372,473 ordinary shares held by us or for our benefit, and (ii) 158,550 ordinary shares granted under our 2006 Israeli Incentive Compensation Plan held by a trustee for the benefit of the grantees thereunder, both have no voting or equity rights as of the date hereof or within 60 days thereafter.
+(1) Number of shares and percentage ownership is based on 16,516,061 ordinary shares outstanding as of June 25, 2008.
+Such number excludes: (i) 364,970 ordinary shares held by us or for our benefit, and (ii) 33,250 ordinary shares granted under our 2006 Israeli Incentive Compensation Plan held by a trustee for the benefit of the grantees thereunder, both have no voting or equity rights as of the date hereof or within 60 days thereafter.
 Beneficial ownership is determined in accordance with rules of the SEC and includes voting and investment power with respect to such shares.
-Shares subject to options that are currently exercisable or exercisable within 60 days of April 15, 2007 are deemed to be outstanding and to be beneficially owned by the person holding such options for the purpose of computing the percentage ownership of such person, but are not deemed to be outstanding and to be beneficially owned for the purpose of computing the percentage ownership of any other person.
+Shares subject to options that are currently exercisable or exercisable within 60 days of June 25, 2008 are deemed to be outstanding and to be beneficially owned by the person holding such options for the purpose of computing the percentage ownership of such person, but are not deemed to be outstanding and to be beneficially owned for the purpose of computing the percentage ownership of any other person.
 All information with respect to the beneficial ownership of any principal shareholder has been furnished by such shareholder and, unless otherwise indicated below, we believe that persons named in the table have sole voting and sole investment power with respect to all the shares shown as beneficially owned, subject to community property laws, where applicable.
-The shares beneficially owned by the directors include the ordinary shares owned by their family members to which such directors disclaim beneficial ownership. - (2) Mr. Tom Wyler currently serves as President, Chief Executive Officer and Executive Chairman of our Board of Directors.
-The information is based on Schedule 13D filed by Mr. Tom Wyler on July 12, 2006.
-Includes 2,401,838 ordinary shares, 200,000 ordinary shares issuable upon exercise of options currently exercisable with an exercise price of \$2.38 per option and expiration date of December 2009 and 50,000 ordinary shares issuable upon exercise of option exercisable within 60 days of April 15, 2007 with an exercise price of \$6 per option and expiration date of December 2011. - (3) To the best of our knowledge, the information is accurate as of April 30, 2007 and is based on the website of NASDAQ online whose address is www.nasdaq.net. - (4) The information is as of December 31, 2006 and based on Schedule 13G filed with the SEC by Kern Capital Management LLC ("KCM") on February 14, 2007.
-Robert Kern and David Kern as controlling members of KCM may be deemed the beneficial owner of the securities owned by KCM in that they might be deemed to share the power to direct the voting or disposition of the securities.
-Based on the Schedule 13G, Robert Kern and David Kern disclaim beneficial ownership. - (5) Includes 2,401,838 ordinary shares and 842,906 ordinary shares issuable upon exercise of options exercisable within 60 days of April 15, 2007.
-Excludes 61,500 ordinary shares held by a trustee for the benefit of our directors and executive officers under our Israeli Incentive Compensation Plan, which have not vested on April 15, 2007 or within 60 days thereafter and do not acquire any voting or equity rights.
+The shares beneficially owned by the directors include the ordinary shares owned by their family members to which such directors disclaim beneficial ownership.

+Mr. Shlomo (Tom) Wyler currently serves as a President, Chief Executive Officer and Executive Chairman of our Board of Directors.
+The information is based on Schedule 13D filed by Mr. Wyler on June 25, 2008.
+Includes 5,218,739 ordinary shares, 200,000 ordinary shares issuable upon exercise of options currently exercisable with an exercise price of \$2.38 per option and expiration date of December 2009 and 75,000 ordinary shares issuable upon exercise of option exercisable within 60 days of June 25, 2008 with an exercise price of \$6 per option and expiration date of December 2011, 4,000 ordinary shares held by a trustee for the benefit of Mr. Shlomo (Tom) Wyler under our Israeli Incentive Compensation Plan, which have not vested as of June 25, 2008 or within 60 days thereafter and do not acquire any voting or equity rights.